Minyus/kedex/README.md

 # Kedex

-Kedro extension for quick, reusable, readable, and organized Machine Learning projects
+Kedro extension for quick, reusable, and readable coding